5cover/portfolio/doc/scratch.md

 that way we don't repeat it too much while still providing it regularily?

 do we even need to do this?

+### Project repositories

+GitLab for SAÉs.
+Put the in a group called BUT.

+S1.01 : host doxygen generated html on gh-pages, add link